hyperledger/fabric/docs/source/peers/peers.md

 point for understanding a Fabric network.

 Besides peers, other elements of a Fabric blockchain network are also important:
-ledgers and smart contracts, orderers, endorsement policies, channels, client applications, organizations, identities, and membership, which you can read about in their own dedicated sections.
+ledgers and smart contracts, orderers, policies, channels, client applications, organizations, identities, and membership, which you can read about in their own dedicated sections.
 This section focuses on peers, and their relationships to these other elements in a Fabric network.